The ultimate West Canada Guide

 Moraine Lake

-The area around Moraine Lake offers also several walking/hiking trails.
-Certainly the most common one is the Rockpile Trail, which is along the actual moraine and leads you to the most photographed view in all of Canada.
-This trail is approximately 300 meters long with an elevation of 24 meters.
-The view from the Rockpile is called the „Twenty Dollar View“ because it is on the reverse side of the Canadian twenty dollar bills from 1969 and 1979.
+The area around Moraine Lake also offers several walking and hiking trails.
+The most popular one is certainly the Rockpile Trail, which runs along the actual moraine and leads to the most photographed view in all of Canada.
+This short trail is about 300 meters long with an elevation gain of 24 meters.
+The view from the top of the Rockpile is famously known as the “Twenty Dollar View,” as it was featured on the reverse side of the Canadian twenty-dollar bills issued in 1969 and 1979.

-Another popular hike in that area is the Consolation Lakes Trail, which is about 5,8 km and rather an easy hike.
+Another popular hike in the area is the Consolation Lakes Trail, which is about 5.8 km long and considered an easy hike, making it a great option for most visitors.

-Whenever you want to visit Moraine Lake be sure to be there as early as possible and if I write early, I mean really early.
-I was there at 7 in the morning and the one parking lot was already full.
-Moraine Lake is one of the most visited tourist attractions in Banff National Park and therefore also always crowded.
+If you’re planning to visit Moraine Lake, make sure to arrive as early as possible—and by early, I mean really early.
+I arrived at 7 a.m., and the only parking lot was already full.
+Moraine Lake is one of the most visited attractions in Banff National Park, and it’s almost always crowded, especially during peak season.

 Unfortunately, since 2023 Lake Moraine Road and also the parking lot close to the Lake is closed for personal vehicles!